sourceryinstitute/OpenCoarrays/INSTALL.md

 ## <a name="obtaingcc">Obtaining GCC</a> ##

-The Lubuntu Linux virtual machine available for download in the [Sourcery Store] includes a very simple buildgcc script that works .
+[GCC] 5 binary builds are available at [https://gcc.gnu.org/wiki/GFortranBinaries].
+Also, the Lubuntu Linux virtual machine available for download in the [Sourcery Store] includes builds of GCC 4.9, 5.2, and 6.0 as well as a rudimentary script (/opt/sourcery/bin/buildgcc) that builds [GCC] from source on Linux and OS X.

-The coarray support on GFortran is available since release GCC 5.1.

-GCC 5 can either be built as outlined below; however, there are also unofficial binary builds https://gcc.gnu.org/wiki/GFortranBinaries ; some Linux distributions already offer GCC 5 as preview.

-For building GCC from source, first download GCC 5 - either as snapshot from the mirror or using the latest version by using the SVN trunk/GIT master.
-We provide quick instructions on how to build a minimal GCC version.
-See also https://gcc.gnu.org/wiki/GFortranBinaries#FromSource and the official and complete instructions at https://gcc.gnu.org/install/.

-1) From the main directory create a build directory using:

-   mkdir build

-2) GCC requires various tools and packages like GMP, MPFR, MPC.
-These and others can be automatically downloaded typing the following command inside the main
-   directory:
+To build the most up-to-date version of GCC from source manually, you might first try the steps employed in the buildgcc script:

+    svn co svn://gcc.gnu.org/svn/gcc/trunk
+    cd trunk
     ./contrib/download_prerequisites

-3) Inside the build directory type the following configure string customizing the installation path:

-   ../configure --prefix=/your/path --enable-languages=c,c++,fortran \
+    cd ..
+    mkdir -p trunk-build
+    cd trunk-build
-                --disable-multilib
+    ../trunk/configure --prefix=${PWD} --enable-languages=c,c++,fortran,lto --disable-multilib --disable-werror

-4) Type

-   make -jN
+    make -j 2 bootstrap

-   where N is the number of cores on your machine + 1.
-(This may take a while).

-5) Type:

     make install

+where the "2" in the final line launches a multi-threaded build with 2 threads.

+See also [https://gcc.gnu.org/wiki/GFortranBinaries#FromSource] for additional details and [https://gcc.gnu.org/install/] for an exhaustive description of the build process and options.

 [End-User Installation]: #end-user-installation
 [OS X]: #os-x